-When we first decided to transition to a plant-based diet, I learned quickly that cheese was my Achilles heel.
+When we first started to transition to a plant-based diet, I learned quickly that cheese was my Achilles heel.
 I used to enjoy making my own cheese and found that I missed both the taste and texture.
-From time to time, the cheese aisle continued to beckon and I even feared that I might not ever be able to truly say I’d given up dairy completely.
+From time to time, the cheese aisle continued to beckon and I even feared that I might never be able to truly say I’d given up dairy completely.
 Then I learned how to make cashew cheese, and even better, it was incredibly easy to make.
-This simple cashew cheese is the perfect dairy-free addition to any plant-based platter, stuffing a peppadew or serving on canapes.
+This homemade cashew cheese is the perfect dairy-free addition to any plant-based platter, stuffing for a peppadew or serving on canapes.

 - 400g raw cashew pieces

 Soak the cashew nuts, preferably overnight or for a minimum of 4 hours.
 Drain the cashews, rinse the put in a high-speed blender with 1/2 cup of fresh water and blend until smooth.

 Break open 2 probiotic capsules and add the contents to the blender.
 Blend briefly and leave overnight at room temperature to ferment.